redroot/holmes/README.markdown

 Inspired by [http://csswizardry.com/inuitcss/](InuitCSS),[http://meyerweb.com/eric/tools/css/diagnostics/](Eric Meyer), [http://www.nealgrosskopf.com/tech/thread.php?pid=17](Neal Grosskopf) and procrastination from coursework!

+Thanks for [http://www.twitter.com/MrNibbles](@MrNibbles) for the debug message on hover code!

 Changelog
 ---------

++ 27.04.11 - thanks to [http://www.twitter.com/MrNibbles](@MrNibbles), there is now a message on hover on any flagged elements.
+No support for ::after on images though :/
 + 27.04.11 - Changed the no title/empty title on anchor links to a warning level instead of a error level
 + 25.04.11 - Removed test for plaintext, even though it's still in the CSS file, since it BUTCHERED the rest of the testsuite page.